Martha Stewart becomes latest face of American Eagle after Sydney Sweeney controversy

 Along with criticizing the tag line at the time, many people hit back at the lack of diversity in the American Eagle advertisement.

-The controversy even caught the attention of President Donald Trump, who called Sweeney’s campaign the “hottest ad ever” after online voting records emerged to reveal the Euphoria star is registered as a Republican in August.
+The controversy even caught the attention of President Donald Trump, who supported the campaign and called it the “hottest ad ever” after online voting records emerged to reveal the Euphoria star is registered as a Republican.

 However, Sweeney didn’t break her silence about the backlash until a recent interview with GQ, published earlier this month.